Girop/knapsack_genetic/README.md

-# Genetic Packin' for Knapsack Crackin
+# Genetic Packin' for Knapsack Crackin'
 It's in the title.